-As well as owned cats and kittens.
+As well as abandoned friendly cats and kittens

 Billerica Cat Care Coalition (BCCC) is dedicated to the protection and humane treatment of feral and abandoned cats, as well as owned cats and kittens.
 We work to provide a humane method to end the cycle of feral cat over-reproduction, via our Trap-Neuter-Return (TNR) program.
 An engine for social change, BCCC is the first organization based in Billerica, Massachusetts to introduce and advocate for humane methods of feral and owned cat care in the animal protection community.
 By establishing and promoting standards of care, our organization has brought humane treatment of feral and abandoned cats into the spotlight, now embraced by caring citizens and animal protection organizations in and around our area.